 In addition, all EL student grades need to reflect their linguistic accommodations and modifications determined by the annual initial teacher meeting and Testing Participation Committee (TPC) documentation.
 ELs should not have failing grades (in our traditional grade reporting) due to their inability to speak English.
 Teachers should be aware of their student's level of English proficiency and keep a list of language proficiency levels, Can Do Descriptors, and required accommodations in data binders.

 When using Standards-Based Report Cards please report accurately the student's level of mastery of standards based on their current performance.
-Accommodations provide access to content standards.
-If mastery is demonstrated using appropriate ESOL accommodations, students would not be restricted from a score of 3: meeting proficiency of the standard.

 Grading Guidelines for New Arrivals/Non-speakers: The grading/reporting system does not have to be applied to students who enter the USA with no understanding of English until grading/reporting is a meaningful measure of their learning.
-The classroom teacher places an \ (not formally assessed) on report card in all or some of the academic areas and adds a brief appropriate comment.
+The classroom teacher places an (not formally assessed) on report card in all or some of the academic areas and adds a brief appropriate comment.
 When necessary, this grading substitute may be used instead of grading in content areas for one calendar year from the date the student enrolled in a US school.
 All attempts should be made through planning and instruction to ascertain that students have adequate support.
 ELs should not have failing grades due to their inability to speak English.
 Teachers must recognize the processes and features of second language acquisition by working closely with the ESOL teacher.